Tomev/qcflow/docs/source/model-registry.rst

 Model Registry Workflows
 ========================
-If running your own MLflow server, you must use a database-backed backend store in order to access the model registry via the UI or API. `See here <tracking/backend-stores.html>`_ for more information.
+If running your own QCFlow server, you must use a database-backed backend store in order to access the model registry via the UI or API. `See here <tracking/backend-stores.html>`_ for more information.

 Before you can add a model to the Model Registry, you must log it using the ``log_model`` methods